beatricexc/Data-Communcation/Week 1.md

+# Computer Networking
+## A top-down Approach

 Socket interface = set of rules the sending program must follow so that the Internet can deliver the data to the destination program

-Protocol = the format and the order of messages exchanged between two or more communicating entities , as well as the action taken on the transmission and/or receipt of a message or other event.
+**Protocol** = the format and the order of messages exchanged between two or more communicating entities , as well as the action taken on the transmission and/or receipt of a message or other event.

-End system = hosts = devices connected to the internet ( referred to as end systems because they sit at the Internet's edge) .
+**End system** = hosts = devices connected to the internet ( referred to as end systems because they sit at the Internet's edge) .
 We call them hosts because they host (ie run) application programs such as a Web browser program, a Web Server program, an email client program, or an e-mail server program.

-Clients = desktop + Mobile PCs, smartphones etc.
+**Clients** = desktop + Mobile PCs, smartphones etc.

-Severs = more powerful machines that store and distribute web pages, stream video, relay e-mail etc
+**Servers = more powerful machines that store and distribute web pages, stream video, relay e-mail etc

-Network edge :
+**Network edge** :

 Desktop computers